-A change in the value of any of our assets could cause us, our operating partnership or one or more of our subsidiaries to fall within the definition of "investment company" and, thus, be required to register under the Investment Company Act.
-To ensure that neither we nor any of our subsidiaries would be required to register as an investment company under the Investment Company Act, we or our operating partnership may be unable to sell assets that we would otherwise want to sell and may need to sell assets we would otherwise wish to retain.
-In addition, we or our operating partnership may have to acquire additional income- or loss-generating assets that we might not otherwise have acquired or may have to forego opportunities to acquire interests in companies that we would otherwise want to acquire and that may be important to our investment strategy.
+A change in the value of any of our assets could cause us, our operating partnership or one or more of its subsidiaries to fall within the definition of "investment company" and, thus, be required to register under the Investment Company Act.
+To ensure that neither we nor any of our subsidiaries are required to register as an investment company under the Investment Company Act, we may be unable to sell assets we would otherwise want to sell and may be unable to purchase securities we would otherwise want to purchase.
+In addition, we may have to acquire additional income- or loss-generating assets that we might not otherwise have acquired or may have to forgo opportunities to acquire interests in companies that we would otherwise want to acquire and would be important to our investment strategy.

 Our advisor will continually review our investment activity to attempt to ensure that we will not be regulated as an investment company.